On the bundle of Clifford algebras over the space of quadratic forms: Abstract

 \section{Abstract}

-For each quadratic form $Q\in \qv(V)$ over a given vector space over a field $\BK$ we have the Clifford algebra $\cl(V,Q)$ defined as the quotient $\T(V)/I(Q)$ of the tensor algebra $\T(V)$ over the two-sided ideal generated by expressions of the form $x\otimes x-Q(x),\, x\in V.$ In the present paper we consider the whole family $\{\cl(V,Q):\, Q\in \qv(V)\}$ in a geometric way as a $Z_2$-graded vector bundle over the base manifold $\qv(V).$ Bilinear forms $F\in\bv(V)$ act on this bundle providing natural bijective linear mappings $\bl_F$ between Clifford algebras for different $\cl(V,Q).$ Alternating (or antisymmetric) forms induce vertical automorphisms, which we propose to consider as `gauge transformations'.
-We develop here the formalism of N. Bourbaki, which generalizes the well known Chevalley's isomorphism $\cl(V,Q)\rightarrow\mbox{End}(\bigwedge(V))\rightarrow\bigwedge(V).$ In particular we realize the Clifford algebra twisting gauge transformations induced by antisymmetric bilinear forms as exponentials of contractions with elements of $\bigwedge^2(V^*)$ representing these forms.
+For each quadratic form $Q\in \qv(V)$ on a vector space over a field $\BK,$ we can define the Clifford algebra $\cl(V,Q)$ as the quotient $\T(V)/I(Q)$ of the tensor algebra $\T(V)$ by the two-sided ideal generated by expressions of the form $x\otimes x-Q(x),\, x\in V.$ In the present paper we consider the whole family $\{\cl(V,Q):\, Q\in \qv(V)\}$ in a geometric way as a $\BZ_2$-graded vector bundle over the base manifold $\qv(V).$ Bilinear forms $F\in\bv(V)$ act on this bundle providing natural bijective linear mappings $\bl_F$ between different Clifford algebras $\cl(V,Q).$ Alternating (or antisymmetric) forms induce vertical automorphisms, which we propose to consider as `gauge transformations'.
+We develop here the formalism of N. Bourbaki, which generalizes the well known Chevalley's isomorphism $\cl(V,Q)\rightarrow\End(\bigwedge(V))\rightarrow\bigwedge(V).$ In particular we realize the Clifford algebra twisting gauge transformations induced by antisymmetric bilinear forms as exponentials of contractions with elements of $\bigwedge^2(V^*)$ representing these forms.
 Throughout all this paper we intentionally avoid using the so far accepted term ``Clifford algebra of a bilinear form'' (known otherwise as ``Quantum Clifford algebra"), which we consider as possibly misleading, as it does not represent any well defined mathematical object.
-Instead we show explicitly how any given Clifford algebra $\cl(Q)$ can be naturally realized as acting via endomorphisms of any other Clifford algebra $\cl(Q')$ if $Q'=Q+Q_F,\, F\in \bv(V)$ and $Q_F(x)=F(x,x).$ Possible physical meaning of such transformations are also mentioned.
+Instead we show explicitly how any given Clifford algebra $\cl(Q)$ can be naturally realized as acting via endomorphisms of any other Clifford algebra $\cl(Q')$ if $Q'=Q+Q_F,\, F\in \bv(V)$ and $Q_F(x)=F(x,x).$ Possible physical meaning of such transformations is also mentioned.